aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 evolution of programming languages, arisal and transfer of new features, death of obsolete ones

-issue of naturalness vs ease of efficient implementation.

-original lisp had dynamic scope ()

-static (lexical) vs dynamic scoping.
-In static scoping (Java, C, C++) it depends on program text (nearest def wins), independent of runtime call stack.
-In dynamic scoping ...
-Mixed scoping in some languages like JS.

-ML then (Miranda and Haskell purely functional)...
-Haskell also has lazy eval

 ALGOL (late 50s, early 60s) effort to design machine independent scientific computation lang. generalized fortran

 John Backus, a programming language designer at IBM, proposed a metalanguage of "metalinguistic formulas" to describe the syntax of the new programming language IAL, known today as ALGOL 58 (1959).
 His notation was first used in the ALGOL 60 report.